checkmarx-ts/cx-java-util/README.md

     -action, --action -> Action to execute - create, delete, add-ldap, remove-ldap -t, --team -> Checkmarx Team
-    -create, --create -> Create team if it does not exist (parent team must exist) -s, --ldap-server -> LDAP Server Name (only applicable for add/remove-ldap) -m, --add-ldap-map -> Add LDAP DN Mapping (only applicable for add/remove-ldap) -r, --remove-ldap-map -> Remove LDAP DN Mapping (only applicable for add/remove-ldap)
+    -create, --create -> Create team if it does not exist (parent team must exist) -s, --ldap-server -> LDAP Server Name from LDAP registration in CxManager (only applicable for add/remove-ldap) -m, --add-ldap-map -> Add LDAP DN Mapping (only applicable for add/remove-ldap) -r, --remove-ldap-map -> Remove LDAP DN Mapping (only applicable for add/remove-ldap)
 ```